LifeScopeLabs/lifescopelabs.github.io/md/lifescope-database.md

 # LIFESCOPE DATABASE

 The lifescope data-structure is designed to be a simple common schema (inspired by schema.org best practices).
 LIFESCOPE currently enforces user level security with only Admin, User, and Public security levels.
-Currently designed around whole DB backups a on a scheduled basis.
-Eventually pluggable (Local/OBDC/JBDC/Etc)
+Currently designed around whole DB backups on a scheduled basis and easy data rebuilds.
+Focus is to build every component around the GraphQL API so the DB backend is eventually pluggable (Local, OBDC, JBDC/Etc).

 **LIFESCOPE currently requires a MongoDB instance to run.**